Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Added - Keyframe colors.
     Added - Keyframe presets.
     Added - Time segment tool.
+    Added - Distance grid tool.
     Added - Data export to raw JSON files.
     Added - Data export to raw CSV files.
     Added - Support for saving single snapshots from audio trigger.
+    Added - Magnifier "Freeze" mode.
     Improved - General: Save and restore the working zone bounds as part of the KVA file.
-    Improved - General: Save and restore all image options (aspect, rotation, demosaicing, deinterlacing).
+    Improved - General: Save and restore all video import options (aspect, rotation, demosaicing, deinterlacing).
     Improved - General: Save keyframes even if they are outside the working zone.
     Improved - General: Save video filters status and configuration.
     Improved - General: When importing a KVA file into a different video the times are now aligned by the time origins.
+    Improved - General: Support the coordinate system in capture screen.
+    Improved - General: Support the test grid in player screen.
     Improved - Playback: Using a video filter no longer prevents the usage of the normal video controls and drawings tools.
     Improved - Playback: Video filters are no longer deactivated when changing the working zone.
     Improved - Playback: Support rotation on single image files.
-    Improved - Annotations: Support drag and drop between the keyframe list and the timeline.
+    Improved - Annotations: Support drag and drop between the keyframe list and the timeline to change keyframe time.
-    Improved - Annotations: Use color coding in the timeline.
+    Improved - Annotations: Use color coding of keyframes in the timeline.
-    Improved - Annotations: Added the ability to transfer a keyframe to the current time.
+    Improved - Annotations: Support transferring a keyframe to the current time.
+    Improved - Annotations: Support undo/redo for moving drawings.
+    Improved - Annotations: Render drawings under the magnifier source.
-    Improved - Annotations: Added the ability to move all number objects in Auto numbers using the SHIFT key.
+    Improved - Annotations: Support moving all number objects at once using the SHIFT key.
+    Improved - Annotations: Support using polyline and curve tools in the capture screen.
     Improved - Capture: Image aspect and rotation from camera are now saved in the capture KVA.
     Improved - Capture: Added milliseconds to file naming patterns.
+    Improved - Capture: Added new options to the camera test grid.
     Improved - Export: Output to Microsoft Excel now uses Office Open XML (XLSX) instead of MS-XML format.
     Improved - Export: Output to LibreOffice Calc is now fully conformant with ODF 1.2 standard.
     Improved - Export: All time types are now exported as numbers, textual timecodes are expressed in seconds.
-    Improved - Export: Added positions, distances and angles from posture-based tools.
+    Improved - Export: Support exporting positions, distances and angles from posture-based tools.
-    Improved - Export: Added computed positions (e.g: center of mass from human model tool).
+    Improved - Export: Support exporting computed positions (e.g: center of mass from human model tool).
-    Improved - Export: Added start and stop times for Chronometers.
+    Improved - Export: Support exporting start and stop times for Chronometers.
-    Improved - Export: Added time series from trajectories and tracked objects.
+    Improved - Export: Support exporting time series from trajectories and tracked objects.
-    Improved - Export: Added the unit used for distances and times.
+    Improved - Export: Support exporting the unit used for distances and times.
     Fixed - When loading the same data file twice the keyframes and drawings could be duplicated.
     Fixed - Data angles on key images that hadn't been visited were not exported correctly.
     Fixed - Angles in radians were not exported correctly.
     Fixed - The time in kinematics dialogs could be incorrect if the time origin and selection start didn't match.
     Fixed - The top-down flag on mono and raw streams was not honored.
     Fixed - Dual export with superposition could result in broken files.
+    Fixed - Zooming in the player was not centered on the mouse cursor.
+    Fixed - The picture-in-picture area of the magnifier was hiding drawings.
+    Fixed - Lines with arrows did not take the arrow length into account for measurement.
     Removed - Video reverse mode.
     Removed - Exporting data to XHTML.
     Removed - Exporting data to Gnuplot script.